Recognize the Signs of Diabetic Nerve Pain in Time!

 < Previous 5 | 8 >

-Nerve Pain is a syndrome, which affects people suffering from diabetes.
+Nerve pain is a syndrome, that affects people suffering from diabetes.
 It can affect both type 1 and type 2 diabetic patients.

 This condition usually occurs in peripheral regions or extremities, such as feet and legs, as well as hands and arms.
 The term “the diabetic foot” is related also to it.